-Lycra, or Spandex is a synthetic material which has an exceptional amount of stretch.
-Invented in 1958, and introduced in 1962, it has drastically impacted a lot of the clothing market.
+Lycra, also know as Spandex, is a synthetic material that has an exceptional amount of stretch.
+Invented in 1958 and introduced in 1962, it has drastically impacted the clothing market.
 Spandex is actually an anagram of the word expands, which is exactly what this amazing material is known for.
 Lycra has a great number of uses from wrestling and gymnastics apparel, to sports wear, leggings, skirts, underwear and swimsuits.
 Lycra is also widely used in compression garments, and for cosplay.

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.

 Step 1 – Click the start design button & select your product options.

 Step 2 – Go to the ‘Images & Text Tools’ tab, click the ‘add images/Text’ button on your product & ‘Select Images to Upload’ or use the Facebook/Instagram tabs.

 Step 3 – Choose the images you want to use for your collage, upload & select them from the uploaded photos list.

 Step 4 – Click ‘Create montage’ & select your collage style.

 Step 5 – Add the collage to your design.